eerlikh/Movie_Database/README.md

 https://forms.gle/TmPhW5GhYPo61mJH9

 ## Directions:
-1. Fork this repo
+1. Fork
-2. Clone this repo
+2. Clone
-3. Create a branch (your github username + project example: bellagrunt_frontend or bellagrunt_backend) for your work off of what direction you want to be interviewed in: frontend, backend, or full stack.
+3. Create a branch for your work off of what direction you want to be interviewed in: frontend, backend, or full stack.
+(Example: your github username + project example: bellagrunt_frontend or bellagrunt_backend)
+4. Create a folder within the directory where your work will live.
-4. Develop the task and commit
+5. Develop the task and commit

 ## Submission
 When you are ready to submit your app to the frontend team, commit to this folder of the folder you created and ping me in discord: trollgrunt#9260.
 Please spend no more than 4-6 hours on this test.